canonical/dotnet-test-runner/README.md

 # Turkey

-This is a test runner for running integration/regression tests for .NET and .NET Core on Linux.
+This is a test runner for running integration/regression tests for a .NET SDK and Runtime on Linux.

 It uses the same format for identifying, selecting and running tests as [dotnet-bunny](https://github.com/redhat-developer/dotnet-bunny/).